matplotlib/matplotlib/INSTALL.rst

   export CXX=x86_64-pc-linux-gnu-g++
   export PKG_CONFIG=x86_64-pc-linux-gnu-pkg-config

-Once you have satisfied the requirements detailed below (mainly Python, NumPy, and FreeType), you can build Matplotlib.
+Once you have satisfied the requirements detailed below (i.e., Python and FreeType), you can build Matplotlib.
 ::

   cd matplotlib